vinarmani/truf-node/README.md

 Kwil Gateway (KGW) is a load-balancer with authentication ([authn](https://www.cloudflare.com/learning/access-management/authn-vs-authz/)) capability, which enables data privacy protection for a Proof of Authority (POA) Kwil blockchain networks.

-Although we use it on our servers, it's not required to be able to develop on the TSN-DB.
+Although we use it on our servers, it's not required to be able to develop on the TN-DB.
 However, if you want to run the KGW locally or test it, you can follow the instructions in the [Kwil Gateway Directory](./deployments/dev-gateway/README.md)

 #### Indexer

-Indexer is started by default when you run the TSN-DB using Docker Compose.
+Indexer is started by default when you run the TN-DB using Docker Compose.
 Alternatively, you can start the indexer using the following command:
 ```shell
 task indexer